naniroot/Red-Pill/README.md

 Red-Pill
 ========

-Node-js with Redis key-value store support for Red-Pill exercise
+Red-Pill exercise in Node-js with Redis key-value store support.